Last Updated on June 9, 2022

-I wrote this on the Saturday of the week following the February 2011 Christchurch earthquake.
-It was 11 days out from ‘quake day’ and we didn’t have power, running water or sewerage.
-Many people can’t begin to imagine what that must be like – and I was one of them as in the September 2010 earthquake we got power and water on quickly unlike some suburbs.
-But now I know what it’s like, so here’s some advice I’ve learned from my personal experience of 3 large quakes and thousands of after shocks of various sizes.
+I originally wrote this blog the week following the February 2011 Christchurch earthquake.
+It was 11 days out from ‘quake day’, and we didn’t have power, running water or sewerage.
+Many people can’t begin to imagine what that must be like – and I was one of them.
+Back in the September 2010 earthquake, power and water were restored for us quite quickly (other suburbs were not so fortunate).
+But now I know what it’s like, so here’s some advice I’ve learned from my experience of 3 large quakes and thousands of aftershocks of various sizes.

 The purpose of this article is to provide you with some tips and ideas about being ready for an earthquake or for any natural disaster.
 I can’t really cover all the situations as things could be very different based on where you are and how badly damaged your house is.
-Our situation is that the house is now water tight and liveable with some structural damage (though nothing serious).
+Our house was fortunately liveable – but a real mess.

-What I will say is that you should be prepared to ‘pick up and go’ as that was my first instinct (I was at home alone when the earthquake hit).
-The house was a mess and I didn’t know if it was safe due to the retaining wall partially collapsing.
-All I really wanted to do was pick up a back pack and get out of the house.
+You should be prepared to ‘pick up and go’ as that was my first instinct (I was at home alone when the earthquake hit).
+The house was a mess, and I didn’t know if it was safe due to the retaining wall partially collapsing.
+All I wanted to do was pick up a backpack and get out of the house.

-So, here’s what I am personally recommending you put in your pick up and go kit – you will probably think of lots of other things as well that will suit your personal circumstances.
+So, here’s what I recommend you put in your pick up and go kit – you will probably think of lots of other things that will suit your circumstances.

 Things to have in your ‘go bag’ in no particular order:

 - A torch that takes AA batteries.
-Most people have AA batteries around the house and they are easy to store.
-Most people don’t on a regular basis buy D or C batteries.
+Most people have AA batteries around the house, and they are easy to store.
+Most people don’t regularly buy D or C batteries.

 - Spare AA batteries.

-- Several 1.25 litre bottles of water.
+- Several 1.25-litre bottles of water.
 Each 1 litre of water weighs about 1 kilo.
 So think about how much you can carry and lift.
-We had a 20 litre container of water stored that I could barely lift and it was very difficult for me to tip it over to fill smaller containers without spilling some water.
-By all means have large containers of water stored, but have lots of small ones as well.
+We had a 20-litre container of water stored that I could barely lift, and it was very difficult for me to tip it over to fill smaller containers without spilling some water.
+By all means, have large containers of water stored, but have lots of small ones.
 This is especially important for women – it’s very frustrating trying to do everyday tasks when your water is so darn heavy.

 - Funnel – for transferring water from large containers to small containers.

-- Sturdy footwear – I was wearing high heels at the time the quick hit, a real nuisance for climbing over stuff that was all over the floors.
-So get a cheap pair of sneakers or use an old pair you don’t wear any more.
+- Sturdy footwear – I was wearing high heels during the quake, a real nuisance for climbing over stuff all over the floors.
+So get a cheap pair of sneakers or use an old pair you don’t wear anymore.

 - Toilet paper – you don’t know when (or where) you will need to go next.

 - Wet wipes or baby wipes.
-These are very useful for washing hands and face and if you wet them a little with some soap you can have a bit of a wash.
-And trust me, after 4 days or more without a shower a baby wipe will seem like a luxury.
+These are very useful for washing hands and face, and if you wet them a little with some soap, you can have a bit of a wash.
+And trust me, after four days or more without a shower, a baby wipe will seem like a luxury.

 - Swiss Army Knife